mmendesas/jenkins-local/README.md

 # JENKINS LOCAL

-A helper repo to test/validate your jenkins pipeline on your `local environment`
+Automated CI/CD structure with jenkins and docker to test/validate your pipeline `locally`

 ## Getting started